casanova-lab/NHC/README.md

 - In order to deal with large number of cases, we also provide a boost version (NHCboost), which follows the same concept of the original algorithm, but traverses each gene of a specific case only once.
 In other words, if a given gene of a specific case has been clustered into one cluster, it will not be traversed and clustered again in the rest of clustering iterations.
 The performance of NHCboost may mildly decrease, but significantly increases the computation efficiency.

 ## News
-- 04/2023: NHC official version-2 was released, with the updated background network and the updated enrichment test for gene clusters.
+- 04/2023: NHC official version-2 was released, with the updates on background network and cluster-level enrichment test.
 - 06/2021: "A computational approach for detecting physiological homogeneity in the midst of genetic heterogeneity" that introduces NHC method was published in [*AJHG*](https://www.cell.com/ajhg/fulltext/S0002-9297(21)00154-3).
 - 12/2020: NHC official version-1 was released.